CityOfNewYork/patterns-angular/README.md

 node_modules/animate.scss
 ```

 * The font and svg assets only need to migrated into the project if using the NYCO Pattern's [fonts](https://github.com/IBM/plex) and/or [icons](https://nycopatterns.cityofnewyork.us/icons).
-You may also include fonts and SVGs via [Google Fonts Embed](https://fonts.google.com/specimen/IBM+Plex+Sans) (fonts only) or the [CDN method of integration](https://nycopatterns.cityofnewyork.us/installation#heading-cdn).
+You may also include fonts via [Google Fonts Embed](https://fonts.google.com/specimen/IBM+Plex+Sans) or SVGs and fonts the [CDN method of integration](https://nycopatterns.cityofnewyork.us/installation#heading-cdn).

-* Icons require the provided [Patterns Icon Script](https://github.com/CityOfNewYork/patterns-scripts/tree/main/src/icons) ([or a similar method](https://css-tricks.com/ajaxing-svg-sprite/)) to add them to the DOM.
-The CDN path to the distributed icons can be passed to the method as opposed to hosting them with the project.
+* Icons require the provided [Patterns Icon Script](https://github.com/CityOfNewYork/patterns-scripts/tree/main/src/icons) ([or a similar method](https://css-tricks.com/ajaxing-svg-sprite/)) to inline the SVG sprite in the DOM.
+See the [Icon Usage documentation](https://nycopatterns.cityofnewyork.us/icons#heading-icon-usage) for more details.
+The CDN path to the distributed icons can be passed to the method as opposed to hosting them with the project (if desired).

 * The NYCO Patterns rely on the Feather icon set which can be integrated with the entire svg sprite installed with the library under the directory **./node_modules/@nycopportunity/patterns/dist/svg/feather.svg** using the [Patterns Icon Script](https://github.com/CityOfNewYork/patterns-scripts/tree/main/src/icons) mentioned above or separately with the [Angular Feather](https://github.com/michaelbazos/angular-feather) package.
+See the [Feather Icon documentation](https://nycopatterns.cityofnewyork.us/icons#heading-icons-ui) for more details.

 **Happy Coding!**